Varieties of carrots come in orange, yellow, purple and white. The texture is firm and crunchy, and sweet in flavor.

 Carrots are available thorough out the year.

-(summer and early fall in New England)
+(summer into the fall months in New England)

 Both the wild and the cultivated carrots belong to the species Daucus carota.
 Carrots originated over 5000 years ago in present-day Afghanistan.
 They were first cultivated as a purple root.
 Natural hybrids and mutants were developed and crossed with wild and cultivated varieties.
 Orange carrots first appeared in Europe in the 1700's, quickly displacing other varieties and dominating the market.